openstack/manila/doc/source/devref/glusterfs_native_driver.rst

 - Certificate setup (aka trust setup) between instance and storage backend is out of band of Manila.
 - Support for 'create_share_from_snapshot' is planned for Liberty release.
+- For Manila to use GlusterFS volumes, the name of the trashcan directory in GlusterFS volumes must not be changed from the default.

 The :mod:`manila.share.drivers.glusterfs_native.GlusterfsNativeShareDriver` Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~